 It’s late summer in Phoenix and my bees are hungry.

-I’ve set out pollen substitute and they are rolling around in it like pigs in mud.
+Why pollen patties?
+Well, I’ve set out pollen substitute and they are rolling around in it like pigs in mud.
 It’s quite endearing really.
 I’ve also been feeding them sugar syrup off and on and I’ve noticed that some of my hives are not as strong as they should be.
-I’m still figuring out the floral cycles here and watching where my bees are getting their food.
+I’m still figuring out the floral cycles here and watching where my bees are getting their food (You can see a list of Low Desert plants for bees HERE).
 It is a very local phenomenon.
 I have bees all over the valley and from neighborhood to neighborhood the hive strength differs from near starvation to abundance.

 What to do for our bees now

 I was asking one of Arizona’s most experienced and knowledgable beekeepers, Monica King, what we should be doing for our hives at this time of year to boost their numbers.
 In Arizona we often get another nectar flow in the early Fall and that can help strengthen a hive, but this year we are at a deficit with no monsoon.
 Even if that wasn’t the case, if a hive is small, then they don’t even have the numbers to collect enough food when the flow is good.

 To remedy that, Monica recommends feeding constantly until the bees no longer need it (they will stop eating it in that case, so you will know).
 She sets out dry pollen substitute to see if the bees are interested in it, and if so, she gives them internal pollen patties and sometimes even sugar syrup.
 You can also watch and see if bees are hanging around animal feed as a clue.
 They are looking for protein, which is what pollen is for them.
 If you have small hives or one from a recent removal then you definitely need to feed them no matter what.
 If they can’t build comb then they can’t store food nor can the queen lay eggs.
 The colony will die.